-Yes, you can apply for more than one route and we can help you decide on which route is right for you.
+Yes, you can apply for more than one route and however Cleveland Police will decide on which route is right for you.
+This will also depend on what routes are available at the time.

 What are the timelines of applying if I have failed part of a previous recruitment process in the past?